rafa-canseco/PokerWithFhe/README.md

 # Poker.sol

-`Poker.sol` is an Ethereum smart contract that implements the logic of a poker game using homomorphic encryption (HE) technology to ensure the privacy and fairness of the game.
-The contract allows players to join tables, place bets, and play rounds of poker while maintaining the security of each player's cards and stakes.
+`Poker.sol` is an Fhenix smart contract that implements the logic of a poker game using fully homomorphic encryption (FHE) technology to ensure the privacy and fairness of the game.
+The contract allows players to join tables, place bets, and play rounds of poker while maintaining the security of each player's cards and stakes.All using a Wrapped Erc20 that allows encrypted transactions.

 ## Main Features